Malcolmnixon/CovidMask/README.md

 Unfortunately the primary feedback I got back was a difficulty in getting enough breath.
 This was due to the Montana Mask focusing on making far more masks from a limited supply of N-95 face masks by slicing the N-95 masks and using small sections as filters.

-I didn't have that problem - as this was just intended for casual use I was using shop towels.
+I didn't have that problem as this was just intended for casual use, and I was using shop towels.
 They aren't as effective as N-95, but they do appear to be 2-to-3x better than cotton according to some studies.

 As such I chose to design an adapter that can be stuck to the front of the Montana Mask and provides about 2x the surface area for air to